 When a couple divorces and children are involved, a shared custody agreement is often worked out to determine who the children stay with and when.
 This process is always a little tricky because certain factors can alter how the agreement is made.
 One of these factors is a busy work schedule.
 As a parent, it is import to learn how to balance work and family so your children have the best chance of building a strong bond.
-Our Tampa family law attorneys at Givens Givens Sparks provide help when you need it.
+Our Tampa family law attorneys at Robert Sparks Attorneys provide help when you need it.
 Below are five tips for balancing your work life and your family.

 Make Sure There is Some Downtime